 Former working partners who have faced the storm of adversity and flown to find new homes.
-Ann is now working on technology integration at Region One ESC and Cindy a BIS head librarian in Germany.
+Ann is now working on technology integration at Region One ESC and Cindy is the Head Librarian at an International School in Germany.
 We love connecting kids with books and incorporating 21st century tools into lessons.
 Follow our blog and we will teach you on the fly...

 Tuesday, October 22, 2013